 You can deploy multiple processes on a single machine.
 For example, on a cluster of 5 machines (named as A, B, C, D, and E), you can deploy Nebula Graph as follows:

-Deploying a cluster across IDCs is not supported yet.
+WARNING: Do not deploy a cluster across IDCs.